Keep Your Pantry Well Stocked

 Discover Meal Planning

-Oh yes, a Crock pot.
-I have only owned mine for about 2 months now and it is already one of my favorite everyday items.
-Slow cookers allow flexibility and freedom that I think any home cook would find desirable.
-In five to 10 hours (along with a little advanced planning), dinner can be waiting for you and your family with little to no tending required.
-If I weren’t already married, this item would be on my gift registry.
+Small appliances like crock pots and Insta -pots allow flexibility and freedom that any home cook would find desirable.
+Just allow a little advanced planning) and dinner can be waiting for you and your family with little to no tending required.

 To avoid meal time doldrums, seek out inspiration from your friends, magazines, on-line archives and cook books in order to keep things interesting.
 Recipes can be literally found almost anywhere you look.
 Consider having a recipe swap with your friends to get a dose of inspiration.
 Electronically file interesting recipes in your online favorites or keep a digital profile on websites like Pinterest.
 Written or printed recipes can be stored in a purchased recipe holder or be made using a simple 3 ringed binder.
-Try following these tips to not only simplify but “jazzify” what’s for dinner.
+And of course, this blog is filled with tasty and healthy recipes that your family will love.